 Sri Lanka cultural triangle tour-4 days

-Most monuments in the cultural sites are in dilapidated condition and difficult to ascertain how it appeared in the past.
+Most monuments in the cultural sites are in dilapidated condition and difficult to ascertain how they appeared in the past.
 If you can find the time to visit the museum along with the monuments it is a wise decision as it allows you to witness the models of the monuments that sit in the cities.
-Don’t restrict the monuments into the stones and brick structures, they have much more important than that because they are examples of engineering skills an artistic value of ancient civilization.
+Don’t restrict the monuments to the stones and brick structures, they have much more important than that because they are examples of engineering skills and artistic value of ancient civilization.

-Sri Lanka is a cultural melting pot with many cultures and religious groups, all of them enjoy a rich historical past.
-Diverse traditions and cultures in the hand, Sri Lanka lures travellers from all parts of the world.
+Sri Lanka is a cultural melting pot with many cultures and religious groups, all of which enjoy a rich historical past.
+With diverse traditions and cultures in the hand, Sri Lanka lures travelers from all parts of the world.
 Sri Lanka heritage tours drive you beyond the luxurious façade of travel and into an authentic experience.
-Here is an 8 days Sri Lanka heritage tour that enables you to see the crumbling monuments in the culture along with many other unforgettable experiences.
+Here is an 8-day Sri Lanka heritage tour that enables you to see the crumbling monuments in the culture along with many other unforgettable experiences.

 Anuradhapura: First capital of Sri Lanka

-Weather: Anuradhapura sits in the dry zone of Sri Lanka, where the rainfall is scarce.
-The average temperature in Anuradhapura hovering around 35°C, but there can be warmer days during the drought and temperature can go up to around 40°C.
+Weather: Anuradhapura sits in the dry zone of Sri Lanka, where rainfall is scarce.
+The average temperature in Anuradhapura hovers around 35°C, but there can be warmer days during the drought and the temperature can go up to around 40°C.

 Polonnaruwa: Second capital of Sri Lanka

-Polonnaruwa had been the second capital of Sri Lanka (1056 AD–1236 AD), and it is a place to some remarkable monuments belong places, audience halls, hospitals, parks and temples.
-Unlike in Anuradhapura, here the visitors can see a few Hindu monuments along with Buddhist temples and other monuments and shows the influence of Hinduism prevailed in the city.
-The city is smaller pampered to Anuradhapura but packed with monuments, the majority of them are Buddhist religious sites.
+Polonnaruwa had been the second capital of Sri Lanka (1056 AD–1236 AD), and it is a place of some remarkable monuments belong places, audience halls, hospitals, parks, and temples.
+Unlike in Anuradhapura, here the visitors can see a few Hindu monuments along with Buddhist temples and other monuments and showing the influence of Hinduism prevailing in the city.
+The city is smaller pampered to Anuradhapura but packed with monuments, the majority of which are Buddhist religious sites.

-What to explore- Polonnaruwa archeological museum, Parakrama samudra, Audience hall, Parakrama palace, Gal Viharaya, Vatadage and Thuparama.
+What to explore- Polonnaruwa archaeological museum, Parakrama Samudra, Audience hall, Parakrama palace, Gal Viharaya, Vatadage, and Thuparama.

-Visiting Sigiriya is in the bucket list of every foreign traveller in Sri Lanka and it is the most popular iconic tourist attraction the cultural triangle of Sri Lanka.
-This UNESCO world heritage is one of the oldest landscaped gardens in the world dates back to 5th century AD.
-The art gallery with tempera paintings at Sigiriya depicting figures of ladies are very popular in the world, these paintings were invented by the ancient artisans using natural paintings.
-A Large number of paintings were destroyed over the last several centuries due to the wrath of rain, wind and sun rays.
-At present only, few paintings are remaining and they are in good shape with bright colours.
+Visiting Sigiriya is on the bucket list of every foreign traveler in Sri Lanka and it is the most popular iconic tourist attraction the cultural triangle of Sri Lanka.
+This UNESCO world heritage is one of the oldest landscaped gardens in the world dating back to the 5th century AD.
+The art gallery with tempera paintings at Sigiriya depicting figures of ladies is very popular in the world, these paintings were invented by ancient artisans using natural paintings.
+A Large number of paintings were destroyed over the last several centuries due to the wrath of rain, wind, and sun rays.
+At present only, a few paintings are remaining and they are in good shape with bright colors.